scottgilbertp/PhotoFrame/README.md

 I run this as the root user.
 IF you prefer to run it as an unpriviged user, that user will need write access to the framebuffer device (`/dev/fb0`), as well as any directory where the "todays list" files are to be written, and of course, read-access to the photos to be displayed.

-The script uses the `tvservice` command to turn the monitor on/off.
-This works for me, but I've heard that it may not work properly with all monitors.
+The script uses the `vcgencmd` command to turn the monitor on/off.
+Prior to bookworm, it used `tvservice`.
+This works for me, at least for now, but I've heard that it may not work properly with all monitors.
 I'm open to suggestions for a more universal way of handling this.

 There are a few things that are not ideal.
 See the BUGS.txt file for known defects and limitations.